microsoft/vscode-dev-containers/containers/kubernetes-helm-k3d/README.md

 ## Summary

 *Access an embedded k3d instance or remote a Kubernetes cluster from inside a dev container.
-Includes kubectl, Helm, k3d, and the Docker.*
+Includes kubectl, Helm, k3d, and Docker.*

 | Metadata | Value |
 |----------|-------|